Here are the executive actions Biden has signed so far

 |

-A presidential directive to restore America’s leadership, support the international pandemic response effort, promote resilience for future threats and advance global health security and the Global Health Security Agenda
+Promotes restoring America’s leadership, supports the international pandemic response effort, promotes resilience for future threats and advance global health security and the Global Health Security Agenda

 |coronavirus

-Note: This story is continually updated to include new executive actions.
-It has also been updated to remove one action that was not signed and is not formally an executive action.